 - A CCG is responsible for the commissioning of services, ensuring contract systems operate well, serving strategic goals, investing wisely and managing risk appropriately.

-- Effective leadership, strategic planning and management is essential for each CCG.
+- Effective leadership and strategic planning and management are essential for each CCG.

 - The market of providers should be shaped to ensure the sustainable provision of the right range of accessible, high-quality services for patients.

 - Contracts are one way to drive continual improvements in quality for patients and the public.

 - Each CCG will be held to account for its activities, including managing its finances to ensure value for money, managing risk, ensuring probity and improving the health outcomes of the local population.

 - Robust governance arrangements are crucial and it is vital to establish clear rules on conflicts of interest in line with the NHS Commissioning Board guidance from the start.

 - Each CCG needs to form a variety of strong strategic partnerships with other organisations.
 The partnerships should integrate with the group's overall vision, have a clear purpose, effective governance and appropriate safeguards.